mia-platform/documentation/docs/development_suite/api-console/advanced-section/swagger-aggregator/configuration.md

 sidebar_label: Swagger Aggregator
 ---

-In the advanced tab of the Console Design section, you can configure the [Swagger Aggregator](../../../../runtime_suite/swagger-aggregator/overview) in advanced mode.
+In the Advanced section of the Design Area you can configure the [Swagger Aggregator](../../../../runtime_suite/swagger-aggregator/overview).

 The advanced configuration allows managing how the swagger APIs are exposed.
 Examples of possible configurations are: